-This technical concept proposes two fundamental modes: the 'accelerator mode' covering rule sets and operational sequence outside of beam operation and that are defined per accelerator or beamline section (e.g. shutdown, setup, physics run, etc.); and the 'beam mode' covering rule sets during beam operation and that are defined per accelerator or beam-line section and Beam-Production-Chain (e.g. no beam, pilot beam, stable beam, etc.).
+This common specification outlines two fundamental modes: the 'accelerator mode' covering rule sets and operational sequence outside of beam operation and that are defined per accelerator or beam-line section (e.g. shutdown, setup, physics run, etc.); and the 'beam mode' covering rule sets during beam operation and that are defined per accelerator or beam-line section and Beam-Production-Chain (e.g. no beam, pilot beam, stable beam, etc.).

-The purpose of these modes is to communicate the intended accelerator operation, and to condition the various control sub-system responses (e.g. archiving, interlock and fast-beam-abort systems, management of critical settings, etc.).
+The purpose of these modes is to communicate the intended accelerator operation, and to condition the various accelerator sub-system responses (e.g. archiving, interlock and fast-beamabort systems, management of critical settings, beam time statistic etc.).
 The accelerator control system will distribute this information to the accelerator devices, experiments and wider FAIR community.